Les Murray (broadcaster): Controversy

 In 2011, Murray published a book titled The World Game: The Story of How Football Went Global, in which Murray cited an undisclosed source in alleging that Lucas Neill, the captain of the Socceroos, had instigated a mutiny just before the Germany v Australia game at the 2010 FIFA World Cup.
 Murray alleged that Neill had asked his coach, Pim Verbeek, to leave the room, before describing Verbeek's game-plan as "bullshit" and erasing what the Dutchman had written on a whiteboard, telling the team to play like they normally do.

-The publication of this story was followed by responses from team members who had been eyewitnesses of the actual events, including Craig Moore, Eugene Galeković and Mile Jedinak, stating that the event portrayed in Murray's book never occurred.
+The publication of this story was followed by responses from team members who had been eyewitnesses of the actual events, including Craig Moore, Eugene Galeković, and Mile Jedinak, stating that the event portrayed in Murray's book never occurred.
 Neill protested that before the Germany game it was Mark Schwarzer, and not Neill himself, who had given the team pep talk.
 A few days after the allegations hit the news, Murray retracted his allegations with a full apology, with an undertaking that future editions of his book would have the relevant portion deleted.

 The same year then-SBS journalist Jesse Fink accused Murray of conflict of interest at SBS over his Ethics Committee role at FIFA.
 In 2020, Fink wrote a piece on his website explaining the chronology of his dispute with Murray.

 Personal life

-Murray had two daughters, Natalie and Tania, and was married to Maria.
+Murray was married to Eva Katina, and they had two daughters, Natalie and Tania, before divorcing.
+He then had a long-term relationship with partner Maria.

-Death
+Death and legacy

 On 31 July 2017, Murray died of a cancer-related illness in Sydney, aged 71.
 He was given a state funeral at St Mary's Cathedral in Sydney.

+SBS awards the Les Murray Award for Refugee Recognition, to recognise "an outstanding former refugee raising awareness of the plight of forcibly displaced people".

+Craig Foster delivered a eulogy for Murray at his state funeral, remarking on the need for Australia "to become a football nation, and to win the ultimate prize - the FIFA World Cup.
+Les believed it was possible [...] and it can be done".